brucehu-item/ot-control/README.md

 Currently, this methodology can help complete 80%-85% of the work in building a frontend project.
 The framework structure and prompts for each step still have room for optimization, which will be an ongoing iterative process.

-Implemented projects:
+## 🚀 Implemented Projects

+### `ot-control-bruce`
-- `ot-control-bruce`: A complete frontend project built using this methodology, implementing most of the functionalities in the requirement document
+A complete frontend project built using this methodology, implementing most of the functionalities in the requirement document.

+### `ot-control-init`
-- `ot-control-init`: Empty project template for those who want to try this methodology
+Empty project template for those who want to try this methodology.

 ## 🗂️ Project Structure